aarushi-ctrl/detector/README.md

+ThreatLENS 🔐
-# 🔐 Real-Time Website Security Analyzer
+# Real-Time Website Security Analyzer

 A browser-based security tool that analyzes websites in real time and provides a **Security Score (0–100)** along with AI-based phishing detection and detailed risk explanations.